isabella232/compiler-solidity/README.md

-# YUL compiler
+# Solidity compiler for zkEVM

-The compiler from YUL intermediate language to zkEVM bytecode.
+The compiler from Solidity to zkEVM bytecode.

 ## Warning